 - apricot preserves (optional)

 - Preheat oven to 350F.
 Spray two-8 or 9 inch baking pans with non stick cooking spray or spread with oil/butter.
+(Or make one large cake with one baking pan.)

 - Add dry ingredients to liquid mixture to make batter.
 Mix on medium speed to break up any flour clumps.